Pulmonary drug delivery

 What is Pulmonary drug delivery?

-Pulmonary drug delivery is a fast growing drug delivery system technology that targets the lower airways and lungs directly by inhaling drugs via the mouth.
-Among the many pulmonary medication delivery techniques are nebulisers, dry powder inhalers, and metered dose inhalers.
-When compared to alternative medication administration methods, pulmonary drug delivery offers several benefits, including quick drug absorption and non-invasiveness.
+Pulmonary drug delivery is an emerging technology that targets the lower airways and lungs directly through inhalation.
+Key methods include nebulisers, dry powder inhalers, and metered dose inhalers.
+Compared to other drug administration methods, pulmonary delivery offers advantages such as rapid drug absorption and non-invasive application.

 In Pulmonary drug delivery, when medicine is breathed through the mouth, it can directly target the lower airways and lungs.
 Treatment for respiratory diseases can be accessed directly through the lung.